Neutaro/Neutaro/README.md

 Running a node means that you run the chains binary.
 Follow these steps to create a Validator that runs as a service on linux.

 ### Preperation
-We suggest using Ubuntu 22.04.03, 4 cores and 100gb of free storage.
-This will increase overtime, but with the suggested pruning and current state of the chain it's fine and it will be fine for a few more months. <br>
+We suggest using Ubuntu 22.04.03, 4 cores, 8gb RAM and 100gb of free storage.
+The storage will increase overtime, but with the suggested pruning and current state of the chain it's fine and it will be fine for a few more months. <br>
 <br>
 Make sure your system is up to date. <br>
 ```shell